Richard Wydevill, 1st Earl Rivers1

 Johann Sigismund Kurfürst von Brandenburg was born on 8 November 1572.
 He was the son of Joachim Friedrich Kurfürst von Brandenburg and Catherine Prinzessin von Brandenburg-Küstrin.2 He married Anne von Hohenzollern, daughter of Albrecht Friedrich Herzog in Preußen and Marie Eleonore von der Mark-Kleve, in 1594.3 He died in 1619.1

-He succeeded to the title of Kurfürst von Brandenburg in 1608.3
+He succeeded as the Kurfürst von Brandenburg in 1608.3

 Children of Johann Sigismund Kurfürst von Brandenburg and Anne von Hohenzollern